 First, don’t panic.
 If you suspect your cat has consumed something toxic, contact your veterinarian or an animal poison control center immediately.
 They can assess the specific situation based on your cat’s weight, the item consumed, and quantity.
 Having your vet’s number and a poison control number readily available before Halloween makes response quicker if needed.

-Are pumpkin-flavored commercial cat treats actually okay?
+Are pumpkin-flavored commercial cat treats okay?

 They can be, if they’re legitimately formulated for cats.
 The important thing is checking the ingredient list.
 If real pumpkin is listed and the main ingredients are meat-based, they’re probably fine.
 If it’s artificial flavoring and mostly filler ingredients, skip them.
 Your cat won’t taste the pumpkin spice anyway since they can’t taste sweetness the way we do.